weyoume/wenode/WHITEPAPER.md

 -	Be approved by at least 2 current Executive officers.

 Executive board roles are full time positions, and are compensated with a salary from the WeYouMe network, paid in MeCredit.
-All WeYouMe executive officers are designated as a signatory to the weyoume main account.
+All WeYouMe executive officers are designated as a signing authority to the weyoume main account.
 This enables them to propose and accept transactions, which must be accepted by 3 of 10 officers or their deputies.

 For a variety of functions, specific executive officers must concur: